ALICHOUCHENE/Intelligent-Gyroscope-Sensor/README.md

 - SWD programming Interface.

-- SPI for serila communication.
+- SPI for serial communication.

 - USART for AT-commands mode in order to test the sensor before embedded it in the CAN bus.